 Another reason these alerts are becoming more common is the rise of credential-stuffing attacks.

-This happens when attackers take email and password combinations leaked in previous data breaches and try them across multiple websites.
+This happens when attackers take email and password combinations leaked in previous data breaches and try them across multiple Websites.

 Even if the attempt fails, the platform may still notify the user that someone tried to log in.

-Security researchers throughout 2024 and 2025 have observed an increase in automated login attempts targeting common online services, especially email, social media, and cloud storage accounts.
+Security researchers throughout 2025 and 2026 have observed an increase in automated login attempts targeting common online services, especially email, social media, and cloud storage accounts.

 These attempts often occur quietly in the background, without the attacker knowing the account owner is receiving alerts.